redstone-finance/redstone-docs/docs/avs/running-avs-operator-testnet.md

 ### I am getting the following error on docker container start `Failed to open datastore at .othentic/data/p2p: Error: Database is not open`.
 What should I do?

+This error usually means that the expected data directory either doesn't exist or has incorrect ownership.

 Make sure that the folder `.othentic` exists on the host inside the directory where you run `docker compose` and is owned by user 1000:1000.
 If it is not the case create that directory using the command `mkdir .othentic` and set the owner using `sudo chown 1000:1000 .othentic`.

+If you specified a different folder in the `volumes` field of your `docker-compose.yml`, adjust the above commands accordingly.